once-human/synthetiq/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [GNU GENERAL PUBLIC LICENSE V3](https://www.gnu.org/licenses/gpl-3.0.en.html) - see the [LICENSE](LICENSE) file for details.